kbali1/cse15l-lab-reports/LabReport3.md

 ### 4. grep -w string filename
 https://www.geeksforgeeks.org/grep-command-in-unixlinux/

 The `-w` option return lines that contain the string alone and not lines with the string in other strings.
+The command line `grep -w` helps find words by itself and not words that cotain the word you want to find.

     $ grep "a" preface.txt
             We present the narrative of this report and the recommendations that flow from it to